Random projections in gravitational wave searches of compact binaries: RP-based template matrix factorization

 \section{RP-based template matrix factorization}

 The key idea behind an $\ell$-truncated SVD approximation of ${\bf H}$ is to reconstruct the rows of the template matrix using the top-$\ell$ right-singular vectors.
-This approximation works well since $\mathbf{H}$ has a fast-decaying spectrum, as shown in Fig.~\ref{fig:Sig_Comp}.
-In making the truncation, one effectively reduces ${\bf H}$ to its $\ell$-rank approximation ${\bf H}^{(\ell)}$.
-Further, for a bank of normalized templates, it is easy to show that the average fractional loss in SNR due to the truncation is given as $\langle\delta \rho / \rho \rangle = \|{\bf H}-{\bf H}^{(\ell)}\|^2_F \, / \, \|{\bf H}\|^2_F$, where $\langle \, \rangle $ denotes average over the bank of templates and $\| \cdot\|_F$ is the Frobenius norm~\cite{Golub:1996:MC:248979}.
+This approximation works well because $\mathbf{H}$ has a fast-decaying spectrum, as shown in Fig.~\ref{fig:Sig_Comp}.
+In making the truncation, one effectively reduces ${\bf H}$ to its $\ell$-rank approximation ${\bf H}^{(\ell)}$ ~\cite{Golub:1996:MC:248979,halko2011finding}.~\footnote{Note that ${\bf H}^{(\ell)}$ has the same dimensions as ${\bf H}$.} Further, for a bank of normalized templates, it is easy to show that the average fractional loss in SNR due to the truncation is given as $\langle\delta \rho / \rho \rangle \leq \|{\bf H}-{\bf H}^{(\ell)}\|^2_F \, / \, \|{\bf H}\|^2_F$, where $\langle \, \rangle $ denotes average over the bank of templates and $\| \cdot\|_F$ is the Frobenius norm~\cite{Golub:1996:MC:248979}.
 However, the existing SVD algorithms do not scale well with increasing dimensions and redundancies of the template database.